mohammadzaid07/imageResizer/README.md

 # imageResizer

-A simple python program to resize an image
+# A simple Python program to resize an image

-Library used opencv
+# Library used opencv